The Best Cloud Manufacturing Software

 - Mobile accessibility

-- Multi-currency/multi-language support
+- Multi-site and multi-company support

 - Epicor Kinetic: Best for Discrete Manufacturing